SB Wyvenhoe

 SB Wyvenhoe is an 83-ton, steel Thames sailing barge.
 She was built by Forrest & Sons, Wivenhoe in 1898.

-She has the Official No. 110012.
+She has the Official Number 110012.

 History

-She traded under sail until 1923 when she converted to a motor ship.
-She was rebuilt in steel in 1947, she continued to trade until 1982.
+She traded under sail until 1923, when she converted to a motor ship.
+She was rebuilt in steel in 1947 and continued to trade until 1982.
 She holds the record of having traded longer than any other British registered ship.

-She was owned in trade by London and Rochester Trading Company (LRTC) then rerigged as company yacht barge by Richard Walsh in 1986.
+She was owned in trade by London and Rochester Trading Company, then re-rigged as company yacht barge by Richard Walsh in 1986.
 She is now owned by Trad Sail Charters and based in Maldon.